Last updated on June 12th, 2021

 As many people don’t want to replace them quickly, they try to keep them functional by repairing them.
 Because climbing is a hobby for people.
 So they don’t want to spend too much for these shoes.
 But they also want to keep them fit to do the climbing.
 As a result, they start to resole them when the sole is damaged.

 But the continuous repairing won’t take your climbing shoe too far.
 Some people try to repair them when it is no longer an option.
-Doing so, you are taking a considerable risk.
+By doing so, you are taking a considerable risk.
 The unsafe climbing shoe will get you into serious trouble.
 It might injure your feet.
 So you have to understand when you need to replace your climbing shoe.

 Condition of the Sole